Popup Toolkit User's Manual

 Click here to open a test on a Fully Unblockable OnExit Popup

-"If the popup gets blocked, display a DHTML popup instead" checkbox
+'If the popup gets blocked open DHTML popup instead' checkbox

 This is the special Popup Type feature mentioned above.
-You may set up your popup as a non-DHTML type (Standard, Standard Popunder, Imposing or Super-Imposing), but if it gets blocked by a popup blocker a similar DHTML popup will open instead.
-This is very useful when you need the capabilities of the Standard and Imposing popups but would like all visitors to see your popup even if they have a popup blocker installed.
+You may set up your popup as a non-DHTML type (Regular popup), but if it gets blocked by a popup blocker a similar DHTML popup will open instead.
+This is very useful when you need the capabilities of the Standard popups but would like all visitors to see your popup even if they have a popup blocker active.

 Triggering mode of the popup enables you to choose under what condition and when your Popup will enter the screen.
-You may trigger the popup automatically when the page is opened (loaded) or closed (unloaded), or you may choose a user action dependant triggering.
+You may trigger the popup automatically when the page is opened or closed (the browser navigated away), or you may choose a user action dependant triggering.
 See the triggering modes below for further information.

-Note: If you use the "Delay the Arrival by" option the popup will show after the given period of time counted from the moment the triggering event has taken place.
+Note: If you use the 'Delay opening' option the popup will show after the given period of time counted from the moment the triggering event has taken place.

-Note: If you use the "Auto Close after" option the popup will hide after the given period of time counted from the moment the popup was opened.
+Note: If you use the 'Auto close' option the popup will hide after the given period of time counted from the moment the popup was opened.

-The Popup will be triggered on entering the web page.
-This means that when the web visitor opens the web page containing the popup (or navigates to the page), the popup will enter the screen with the chosen behavior.
+The popup will be triggered on opening the web page.
+This means that when the web visitor opens the web page containing the popup (or navigates to that page), the popup will enter the screen with the chosen behavior.
+It is not needed the whole page to load, but just the popup code to load in order the popup to appear.

 <a href="http://www.some-url.com"